eantcal/nubasic/docs/making-nubasic-2.0.md

 This does not replace the BASIC form.
 It makes imported constants from C headers, Win32 documentation, POSIX examples, and graphics code easier to paste into nuBASIC programs.

+## WinRayCast Integration

+The most visible addition of the 2.0 cycle for Windows is the integrated **WinRayCast** engine: a lightweight raycaster that renders pseudo-3D, *Wolfenstein 3D*-style first-person scenes from a 2D grid map.
+The design deliberately keeps the engine and the language layers separate.

+- The C++ engine (under `raycast/`) owns rendering, the world map, sprites, actors, doors, weapons, pickups, sound, and multi-level transitions.
+It is built into a static library and linked into the interpreter only when `NUBASIC_WITH_RAYCAST` is enabled (the default on Windows, off elsewhere).
+- The BASIC binding lives in `lib/api/nu_builtin_module_raycast.cc` as the `raycast` built-in module.
+It exposes the `Ray…` functions and holds a single per-process `raycast_session_t` — the world, engine, actors, weapon inventory, energy, collected-item counters, and pending layer transition.
+BASIC code never sees the C++ objects directly; it drives them through small, query-and-command style functions.
+- Rendering is two-phase: `RayRender` fills an off-screen framebuffer, and `RayPresent` blits a rectangle of that framebuffer into the GDI window via `StretchDIBits`.
+This keeps the engine platform-neutral (it just produces a pixel buffer) while the Windows-specific presentation stays in the binding, guarded by `#ifdef _WIN32`. `RayKeyDown` similarly wraps `GetAsyncKeyState`.
+- Worlds and multi-level projects are described in JSON (`*.world.json`) and loaded relative to a base directory, so scene data is data, not code.

+When the engine is compiled out, only `RayAvailable()` is registered — returning `0` — so portable programs can probe for support and degrade gracefully.
+The companion demo `examples/raycast/eclipse_protocol.bas` is written as a tutorial and exercises most of the API while combining `Syntax Modern`, `Struct`, and `Class`.
+The full `Ray…` reference is on the project wiki (*Raycast Game Engine*).

 ## Testability